adh182/adh182/README.md

 Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Adh.
-I’m currently studying physics.
+I’m a final year Physics student.
 My concentration is Computational Physics and Modelling.
-I am also interested in Machine Learning and Quantum Computing.
+I have interest in Machine Learning and Quantum Computing.

 #### 📫 How to reach me ....